leonacky/react-native-socketio/README.md

 [found here](https://github.com/kirkness/react-native-swift-socketio)
 I have implemented something:
 * For Android:
- * options: query, host, port
+ * Add options: query, host, port
  * Accpet type string in on handler
 * For IOS: just fix some problem of syntax